Japan ruling party set for strong election showing after Abe killing | Law-Order

 Japanese voters went to the polls on Sunday for a parliamentary election that may give the ruling Liberal Democratic Party (LDP) a surge of support after the assassination of former Prime Minister Shinzo Abe, a dominant politician and power broker.
 Abe, Japan's longest-serving modern leader, was gunned down on Friday during a speech in support of a local candidate in the western city of Nara, a killing the political establishment condemned as an attack on democracy itself.

-Turnout as of 11 a.m.
-(0200 GMT) was 10.44%, the Ministry of Internal Affairs said, was up from 9.7% at the same point during the last upper house election in 2019.
+Turnout as of 2 p.m.
+(0500 GMT) was 18.8%, the Ministry of Internal Affairs said, up from 18.0% at the same point during the last upper house election in 2019.
 Some 15.3% of voters had cast absentee ballots by Friday, according to government data.
 Polls close at 8 p.m.
-(1100 GMT), when media exit poll results are expected.
+(1100 GMT) when media exit poll results are expected.

 "We just lost Mr. Abe.
-I would like the LDP to win many votes so that they can run the country in a stable manner," said Sakae Fujishiro, a 67-year-old pensioner who cast his vote for the ruling party in Tokyo's eastern Edogawa ward.
+I would like the LDP to win many votes so that they can stably run the country," said Sakae Fujishiro, a 67-year-old pensioner who cast his vote for the ruling party in Tokyo's eastern Edogawa ward.
 Elections for seats in parliament's less powerful upper house are typically seen as a referendum on the sitting government.
 Opinion polls before the assassination already pointed to a strong showing for the ruling bloc led by Prime Minister Fumio Kishida, an Abe protege.

 As the nation mourns, the LDP and its junior coalition partner Komeito could gain from a potential wave of sympathy votes, political analysts said.
 "The ruling LDP-Komeito coalition was already on course for a solid victory," James Brady of the Teneo consultancy said in a note.
 "A wave of sympathy votes now could boost the margin of victory."